devarops/RepRes_Blog/what_is_reproducible_research.md

-# What is Reproducible Research?
+# What is reproducible research?

-Reproducible Research is a set of practices that ensure others can reproduce the results of your research.
+Reproducible research is a set of practices that ensure others can reproduce the results of your research.
 The main advantage of adopting these practices is to facilitate collaboration with other researchers.